You express your logic as a set of rules in API Creator. The rules define what your data means. Like a spreadsheet,

 Alter, or derive, the value of a specific attribute using derivation rules.
 Much like a spreadsheet cell, these derivation rules become part of a chain of events.

-CA Live API Creatorcalls event rules during the processing of a data transaction.
+Layer7 Live API Creatorcalls event rules during the processing of a data transaction.
 It applies derivation rules to a specific attribute on a table.

 This exercise uses the classic Customer/Order/Invoice to describe each of the derivation rules and how they are applied to an invoice.
 The following image shows an example invoice: